Luke Getsy

-Luke John Getsy (born February 16, 1984) is an American football coach who is a senior assistant for the Green Bay Packers of the National Football League (NFL).
+Luke John Getsy (born February 16, 1984) is an American professional football coach who is the quarterbacks coach and assistant head coach – offense for the Green Bay Packers of the National Football League (NFL).
 He previously served as the offensive coordinator for the Chicago Bears from 2022 to 2023 and for the Las Vegas Raiders in 2024.

 Getsy played college football as a quarterback at Pittsburgh and Akron.
 He previously served as an assistant coach for the Green Bay Packers, Mississippi State University, Western Michigan University, Indiana University of Pennsylvania, the University of Pittsburgh, West Virginia Wesleyan College and the University of Akron.

 Early life

 Getsy was a four year starting quarterback at Steel Valley High School.

 Playing career

 Getsy attended the University of Pittsburgh on a football scholarship.
 After spending two seasons with the Panthers, Getsy transferred to the University of Akron where he led the Zips to their first ever conference championship.
 He also led Akron to its first-ever bowl game, the Motor City Bowl at Ford Field in Detroit.
 Getsy finished his career breaking 24 school records in two years as the Zips starter.

 Getsy signed as an undrafted free agent with the San Francisco 49ers prior to the 2007 season.